 1. Increased Grossness Endurance

-They’ll act quickly.
-Even if someone else on the road needs help in an emergency, doctors act swiftly without freaking out, and can be the difference between life and death.
+Even if someone other than their loved one on the road needs help in an emergency, doctors act swiftly without freaking out, and can be the difference between life and death.

 2. Lessons In Selflessness